johnny880624/Music_Genres_Classification_and_Recommendation_System/README.md

-## Music-Genres-Classification-and-Recommendation-System
-# Idea
+# Music-Genres-Classification-and-Recommendation-System
-Hello everyone!\
-Since I learned Python,It has been 5 months.\
-This is kinda my first machine learning project done from zero to finished.\
-The idea of our project is from one of my teammates who loves to listen to music on Spotify.\
-But unfortunately, The recommendation system on Spotify is made for general users, not for personal.\
-Therefore, We decide to build a customized system for ourselves. \
-Doesn't it sound exciting??
-LoL
+## Introduction
+As the world's musical library continues to expand, offering us an ever-increasing array of choices, it becomes increasingly important to have personalized methods of selecting songs that resonate with our unique tastes.
+Although modern music streaming platforms like Spotify offer various recommendation systems, these are often tailored for a general audience rather than individual preferences.
+Recognizing this, we've decided to create a customized music recommendation system that caters specifically to our personal tastes and preferences.

-# Method
+## Method
-Mostly we used a package called librosa, a useful tool which help us analyze audio files and extract the features we wanted.\
-Firstly, We downloaded 100-thousand different audio files from Internet but most of them are belongs to Rock genres.
-We retrained those audio files with less genres data in order to balance our genres.\
-Secondly, We put every song muti-labels(not single label) to classify them more specific.\
+We primarily utilized Librosa, a powerful tool for analyzing audio files and extracting desired features.
+Initially, we downloaded approximately 100,000 audio files from the internet, predominantly from the rock genre.
+To ensure genre diversity, we performed data augmentation to enlarge the dataset with audio files from underrepresented genres.
+Additionally, we assigned multiple labels to each song, rather than a single label, to enable more specific genre classification.
+Finally, we built our model using a three-layer neural network, employing Binary Cross-Entropy as our loss function, to accurately classify songs into their respective genres.
-Third, after finishing data-preprocessing, We Built a model with three layers NN using BinaryCrossentropy as our loss funtion(click the [CODE LINK](https://colab.research.google.com/drive/19vx7-9ogV0VJdORmiBwPiLuU9AnFkrKx?usp=sharing) to see the model detail) which can classify song's genres.(acc up to 75%)(evalution:AUC)
+(click the [CODE LINK](https://colab.research.google.com/drive/19vx7-9ogV0VJdORmiBwPiLuU9AnFkrKx?usp=sharing) to see the model detail)**(accuracy up to 75%)**(evalution:AUC)

-Last but not least, we build a recommandation system by utilizing cross comparison way to get the optimal songs to our users.
+Finally, we developed a recommendation system using a cross-comparison approach.
+This method involves comparing various features of songs within our dataset to identify those that closely align with the individual preferences of our users.
+By analyzing the similarities between songs in terms of their musical characteristics and genres, our system is able to suggest the most suitable and enjoyable tracks to each user.
+This personalized approach ensures that the recommendations are not only based on general popularity or broad genres but are tailored to the specific tastes and listening habits of each individual.

-# Result
+## Result
-When users put a song they love into our model, they can get the most similar genres songs eventually.
+When users input a song they enjoy into our model, the system is designed to identify and recommend three songs with similar genres to them.

-# Future
+## Future
-Because of unbalance genres data, we retrained the same songs with less genres data.
-Maybe we can alter song's gamut to a brand_new song but still the smae genres.
-Therefore, we can avoid overfitting then be able to train deeper.
-Because of using NN, there will be more possibilities to be overfitting.
-Maybe we can try cnn to avoid these situations.
+Due to the imbalance in genre representation within our dataset, we retrained our model with a more balanced selection of songs, focusing on genres that were previously underrepresented.
+One innovative approach we considered was altering the pitch and tempo of existing songs to create new variations, while still maintaining their original genre characteristics.
+This strategy not only diversifies our dataset but also helps in mitigating the risk of overfitting, thereby enabling us to train our model more comprehensively.

+Given the inherent risk of overfitting associated with neural networks, we are exploring the potential of Convolutional Neural Networks (CNNs) as an alternative.
+CNNs, renowned for their proficiency in pattern recognition and feature extraction in complex datasets, could offer improved generalization in identifying intricate patterns in music data.
+This shift in methodology might enhance our system's ability to discern nuanced differences between genres and deliver more accurate recommendations.